mills32/Fuzzy-s-World-of-Miniature-Space-Golf-Decomp/README.md

 Fuzzy's World of Miniature Space Golf Decomp (in progress)
 ----------------------------------------------------------

 This is a cool minigolf game for MS-DOS from 1995 (Pixel Painters Corporation).

+Even though it is probably legit abandonware, no original data assets or executables are provided Here.

+The goal is to create a program which behaves just like the original game, but this won't be an exact recreation of the code, and it will not produce an identical exe file.
+The plan is to use ghidra to create a simple version of the whole program, with instructions like: "load this file and now draw this ship and play that sound",and then get the correct timming and frame rate.

-It requires a 386 and 4MB of RAM, but I plan to recompile for real mode 8088/8086 and 640 KB RAM...
+The original exe requires a 386 and 4MB of RAM, but I plan to recompile for real mode 8088/8086 and 640 KB RAM...
 EDIT: It really needs a 286 12MHz minimum, and it also needs some kind EMS/XMS/protected mode, because some levels have two or more huge animations.
 Also I'll love to create an SDL/OpenGL port (this will be much easier).

 ![screenshot](MENU03A.GIF) ![screenshot](INTRO09A.GIF)